Mortgage Frequently Asked Questions

 What are the requirements for Rivermark Membership?

 Rivermark Community Credit Union is a not-for-profit financial cooperative, not a bank.
-To join the credit union, you must live or work in one of 11 eligible Oregon counties, or be a qualifying family member of an existing credit union member, and open a regular shares/savings account with a minimum deposit of $5.00.
+To join the credit union, you must live or work in one of 11 eligible Oregon counties or the State of Washington, or be a qualifying family member of an existing credit union member, and open a regular shares/savings account with a minimum deposit of $5.00.

 Where must my property be located to be eligible for a Rivermark home loan?